 It is a report about your inventory and other information related to your stocks.

-A merchandising audit can provide valuable insights to improve the various aspects of your store.
+A product merchandising audit can provide valuable insights to improve the various aspects of your store.
 With the help of the audit, you will get data on the number of products in your store, examine the effectiveness of window displays, and develop strategies required for product promotion.

 It is the analysis of the effectiveness of your loss prevention plans.
 You need to ask yourself if the plan is working out.
 What are the most commonly stolen products and where are they placed in the store?